-- □ 1040-SS U.S. Self-Employment Tax Return - □ 1116 Foreign Tax Credit - ☐ 4563 Exclusion of Income for Bona Fide Residents of American Samoa - □ 5074 Allocation of Individual Income Tax to Guam or the Commonwealth of the Northern Mariana Islands (CNMI) - □ 8689 Allocation of Individual Income Tax to the Virgin Islands
+- □ 1040-SS U.S. Self-Employment Tax Return (Including the Additional Child Tax Credit for Bona Fide Residents of Puerto Rico) - ☐ 1116 Foreign Tax Credit - ☐ 2688 Application for Additional Extension of Time To File U.S. Individual Income Tax Return - ☐ 4563 Exclusion of Income for Bona Fide Residents of American Samoa - ☐ 4868 Application for Automatic Extension of Time To File U.S. Individual Income Tax Return - □ 5074 Allocation of Individual Income Tax to Guam or the Commonwealth of the Northern Mariana Islands (CNMI) - □ 8689 Allocation of Individual Income Tax to the Virgin Islands

-See How To Get More Information near the end of this publication for information about getting these publications and forms.
+See How To Get Tax Help near the end of this publication for information about getting these publications and forms.
 You can get any necessary possession tax forms at the appropriate possession tax office.
 The office addresses are given later.